Thomas Peipert.

 Sarah McDonner, a volunteer for Wild Tunes, which aims to soothe stressed shelter animals with live music, plays the flute at the Denver Animal Shelter, on Friday, May 30, 2025.
 (AP Photo/Thomas Peipert)

-Volunteers use the universal language of music to soothe stressed shelter animals
+Volunteers play music to soothe shelter animals

 It’s often said music is the universal language of humanity.
-Now a 12-year-old Houston boy is putting that to the test among an unlikely audience — man’s best friend.
+Now a 12-year-old Houston boy is putting that to the test for an unlikely audience — man’s best friend.
 Yuvi Agarwal started playing keyboard when he was 4 and several years ago noticed his playing soothed his family’s restless dog, Bozo.
 He grew curious if it also could help stressed, homeless animals.
 With help from his parents, he founded the nonprofit Wild Tunes to recruit musicians to play in animal shelters.
 He says after a few minutes of playing, most animals calm down and some even go to sleep.

 Read More »